kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 We now draw a line from $Q$ to $R$, which intersects the $y$ axis at $S(0, t)$.
 Looking at triangle $OQR$, it is clear that that its two legs, $OQ$ and $OR$, are equal since they are both radii of the unit circle.

-I now believed that I had Doron's attention, and decided to pounce on the kill.
+I now believed that I had Doron's attention, and decided to pounce for the kill.
 I asked Doron if he could tell me something about [isosceles triangles](https://en.wikipedia.org/wiki/Isosceles_triangle) in which the two legs were equal.
 Startlingly, he said "same base angles".
 I was incredibly encouraged.

 Let us call these equal angles $\alpha$ as marked on @fig:tantheta.
 "How are the values $\alpha$ and $\theta$ related?"
 I ventured next.
 "Think about the properties of triangles in elementary school.
 What is a property common to _all triangles_, not only isosceles ones?"